CristianRodrigoGuarachiIbanez/DirectorWalker/README.md

 Consequently, the cpp file should be linked with **-lstdc++fs**  at compilation time.

-The OpenCV Library should also be installed und liked.
+The OpenCV Library should also be installed und liked [see the documentation](https://docs.opencv.org/4.x/d2/de6/tutorial_py_setup_in_ubuntu.html).

 ## Run